villeurbanne/kettle/README.md

   # to include <file/s> in the kettle
   kettle save
   # to save the kettle
+  kettle get <username@kettle>
+  # to install a kettle from the marketplace
   ```

   all thats left now is using :